mitchas/VueFirebase/README.md

 # Other Setup

 ## Firebase Setup
- * Set up new project
+ * Set up new project.
+ * Set connection secrets in .env files
  * Switch database to firestore (enable native mode through cloud console if needed)
- * Enable email provider in authentication setttings on Firebase console
+ * Enable email provider in authentication settings on Firebase console
  * Enable [firestore api](https://console.cloud.google.com/launcher/details/google/firestore.googleapis.com?project=_) in the cloud console if you get errors.
  * Setup firestore rules to match the firestore.rules file here.

+### Firebase Connection
+Get your Firebase secrets from the Firebase console and fill them in on `.env` and `.env.production`.
+The production secrets will be used when building if you want to use a separate database for testing.

+**Don't commit your secrets to git!!!**

+Rename or copy your environment variable files to `.env.local` and `.env.production.local` to prevent that from happening.
+Git will ignore `.local` files.

 ### Delete user data on Firebase